 The best side dish for bajra roti is jaggery or gud.
 Smear the hot bajra roti with ghee and eat it with a little jaggery.
 That’s the rustic, Indian village-style lunch.
 I like to pair it with some homemade yogurt raita or a simple kadhi recipe.

-If you like this recipe, please rate it below and/ or leave your thoughts at the end.
-It will really encourage me to keep exploring and improving!
+If you like this recipe, please take a moment to rate it and/or leave your feedback in comments.
+It will really encourage me to keep exploring, learning and improving.

 The delicious bajra roti is a storehouse of nutrition.
 Rich in fiber, proteins and essential minerals pearl millet flour is a healthy gluten-free alternative to wheat.
 Health benefits of bajra include improved digestion and weight loss.
 Smear with ghee and serve with some jaggery on the side for a complete meal!